mgamble1023/SleepInvestigatoR/README.md

 ## File Naming

-For easiest processing of files I reccomend the following naming convention for all scored sleep files: AnimalID' / 'id factor'_'Grouping factor' / 'Treatment' / 'Condition'_'whatever else'.
+For easiest processing of files I reccomend the following naming convention for all scored sleep files: AnimalID/id factor_Grouping factor/Treatment/Condition_whatever else.
 Underscores are safest option though it should recognize any punctuation marks between items of the name.

 So example files would read: Mouse1_CondtionA_scores, Mouse1_ConditionB_scores, etc.